mikkopaderes/ember-daux/API.md

 When `option.fetch()` is unavailable, this'll resolve with the cached records in the store.
 Otherwise, this'll resolves to whatever gets resolved in `option.fetch()`.

-`option.fetch()` and the includes will be skipped even when passed-in if the record has already cached.
+`option.fetch()` and the includes will be skipped even when passed-in if the record has already been cached.

 ##### Params: